Being on the Cusp: Facing Psychological Impasse (part 2)

 Suicide and Ecocide

-With the advent of widespread climate anxiety has come increases in suicide and suicide attempts, especially in adolescence.
+With the advent of widespread climate anxiety has come increases in suicide and suicide attempts, especially in adolescence2.
 These are new forms of cultural anxiety that have arisen as the denial of climate change has receded in the face of the everyday experience of devastating floods, fires and storms coinciding with social fragmentation, a financial crash, the steep rise in the cost of living and the failure of cultural containers.
 Modernity’s competitive pressure to progress, to stand out, offer the less successful little else but grievance and a sense of being wronged.
 The ground on which the modernist triumph has relied is crumbling.
-That there are calls for socially safe places, marks the general lack of safe places.
+That there are calls for socially safe places, marks the general lack of safe places3.

 It is not just the extreme weather or the loss of species and wild habitat but the underlying sense of alienation for humans not feeling at home in their local place and/or planet.
 It seems to be a time of desolation (of de-souling) marked by novels such as Cormac McCarthy’s The Road.
 This dead colourless landscape of a vanishing world reflects a cultural despair.
 It is tempting to blame others, to find scapegoats for our troubles rather than stay with the fear.
 The fear is that of dissolution, a regressive loss of self that Freud saw as death.
 He imagined this dissolution as Thanatos – the Greek god of death who encourages a silent slipping away into nothingness.
 This nothing would be a terrifying death as abandonment.
 Similarly with paranoid fantasies of persecutory attack, death becomes a horrifying prospect.